MarchTs/KnexClickhouseDialect/README.md

 Currently the migration default enging is MergeTree.
 If you want to use other enging, you can use the `table.engine` function to change the enging.

+## Warning

+- MergeTree Family Enging need to have a primary key, the primary can be assing using `table.primary` function, or can be assign in column using .primary() function or else default is "id" column.

+### MergeTree Family Enging
+- on update data, please note that the primary key is immutable, DO NOT put primary key into entity for update data. or use insert then optimize table.

 ## Testing Compatibility

 ### Enging Migration